KaushikDebdas/Performance-Testing/README.md

 # Performance-Testing
 # Introduction
+Welcome to the performance testing repository for the [restful-booker API ](https://restful-booker.herokuapp.com) using Apache JMeter.
 This document explains how to run a performance test with JMeter.

 Dear,